StinkyMilo/Prosetta/Frontend/docs/MoveTo.md

 ## Example

 <editor :code="`
+Move To Example
+by Milo Jacobs and John Graphics\n arc 50. mov 100 100.
 arc 50.
-mov 100 100.
-arc 50.
 `"
 :code-wordier="`
+Move To Example
+by Milo Jacobs and John Graphics\n
 March 50 feet!
 Move 100 meters and 100 meters again!
 March 50 more feet!